A peek at T-Mobile US Inc. (TMUS): Who has invested in It?

 Sponsored

-The stock witnessed a -4.05% loss in the last 1 month and extending the period to 3 months gives it a 0.66%, and is 0.30% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.81% over the week and 1.65% over the month.
+The stock witnessed a -2.47% loss in the last 1 month and extending the period to 3 months gives it a 1.30%, and is -0.66% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.79% over the week and 1.67% over the month.

 T-Mobile US Inc. (TMUS) Analyst Forecasts

-Analyst recommendations provided by FactSet shows that the consensus forecast for T-Mobile US Inc. (TMUS) is a “Buy”.
-31 analysts offering their recommendations for the stock have an average rating of 1.90, where 4 rate it as a Hold and 3 think it is a “Overweight”.
-23 of the analysts rate the stock as a “Buy”.
+Analyst recommendations provided by FactSet shows that the consensus forecast for T-Mobile US Inc. (TMUS) is a “Overweight”.
+31 analysts offering their recommendations for the stock have an average rating of 1.90, where 4 rate it as a Hold and 4 think it is a “Overweight”.
+22 of the analysts rate the stock as a “Buy”.
 1 analysts have rated the stock as a Sell or Underperform.

 T-Mobile US Inc. is expected to release its quarterly report on 05/02/2023.The EPS is expected to shrink by -3.80% this year